litestar-org/litestar/docs/usage/dto/0-basic-use.rst

     :language: python

-In this example, ``UserDTO`` performs decoding of client data into the ``User`` type, and ``UserReturnDTO`` is responsible for marshalling the ``User`` instance into a type that Litestar can encode into bytes.
+In this example, ``UserDTO`` performs decoding of client data into the ``User`` type, and ``UserReturnDTO`` is responsible for converting the ``User`` instance into a type that Litestar can encode into bytes.

 Overriding implicit ``return_dto``
 ----------------------------------